-No. Variations in the maximum reported SAR reflect that they were recorded under different conditions but are also influenced by technical parameters such as the antenna used and its placement within the device.
-However these variations do not mean that there are variations in safety.
+No. Variations in the maximum reported SAR reflect different technical parameters such as the antenna used and its placement within the device.
+However, these variations do not mean that there are variations in safety.

-SAR is designed to demonstrate compliance with the relevant national or international limits and in doing so can be derived from a wide variety of testing configurations that are rarely directly comparable or even reflective of everyday usage conditions.
+SAR is designed to demonstrate compliance with the relevant national or international limits.
 The declared maximum SAR value of a phone does not for example reflect the fact that once a call is established the mobile phone will power down to the minimum power level required to reach the base station and maintain a quality call.

-4.8 Finding the SAR for your mobile
+4.8 Finding the compliance information for your mobile

-The SAR information for a mobile phone should be available from the manufacturer's web site.
+The compliance information for a mobile phone should be available from the manufacturer's web site.
 This information and any other instructions on use should also be printed in the user manual that accompanies each mobile phone.
-Certain regulatory agencies provide the SAR values of mobile phones on their website.
+Certain regulatory agencies provide the compliance information of mobile phones on their website.